ntustison/Histograms/Text/stitched.md

 Each of these algorithms can be viewed as a type of MR intensity standardization [@Nyul:1999aa] with varying degrees of flexibility and algorithmic sophistication.
-Intensity-only approaches (e.g., linear binning and k-means), due to hard threshold values, are unable to account for various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] (a well-known source of MR nonlinear intensity) which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
-Such MR intensity nonlinearities have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and are known to cause significant intensity variation even in the same region of the same subject.
+Due to hard threshold values, intensity-only approaches are unable to account for various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent such threshold values from distinguishing tissue types precisely consistent with that of human experts.
+These MR intensity nonlinearities have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and are known to cause significant intensity variation even in the same region of the same subject.
 As stated in [@Collewet:2004aa]: